ONLYOFFICE/office-js-api/Cell/ApiFont/Methods/SetName.md

 # SetName

-Sets the font name property to the specified font.
+Sets the font name property to the specified font.💡 This method will work only with the text format of the cell.

 ## Syntax